Kahoneki/Limb-4-Limb/README.md

 - WiFi Capabilities : Players will be able to fight each other from separate WiFi networks.
 - Account system : Players will be able to register and log in to an account to keep their data saved.
 - Database Connectivity : A database will be implemented to host player's account information.
+- Fun and Friendly : A new combat style will be implemented to promote a more fun and all-skill-levels-friendly feel, including random bonus items / power-ups.

 ## Could Have Features

-- Singleplayer : The player could be able to play the game by themself in some capacity.
+- Singleplayer : The player will be able to play the game by themself in some capacity.
-- Artificial Intelligence : For any meaningful singleplayer mode, the game should feature some form of Artificial Intelligence to play as the enemy player.
+- Artificial Intelligence : For any meaningful singleplayer mode, the game will feature some form of Artificial Intelligence to play as the enemy player.

 ## Wish to Have Features

-- Encryption : The database should encrypt players' login information.
+- Encryption : The database will encrypt players' login information on the database.
-- Campaign : A fleshed out singleplayer campaign mode with unlockables.
+- Campaign : The game will feature a fleshed out singleplayer campaign mode with unlockables.